-For the September 2014 compensation survey, the Committee utilized the peer group described below, which was updated from the peer group originally developed in July 2010 in conjunction with Pay Governance.
+The September 2014 compensation survey utilized the peer group described below, which was updated from the peer group originally developed in July 2010 in conjunction with Pay Governance.
 This peer group was based on the current SIC codes assigned to the Company's subsidiaries and represents companies in the following industries within which the Company participates:

 - Industrial valves;

 - · General industrial machinery;

 - · Radio and television communications equipment;

-- Printed circuit boards;
+- · Printed circuit boards;

 - · Instruments to measure electricity; and

 - · Services not elsewhere classified.

 Companies in the above industries were then filtered for revenue size in order to determine the Company's peer group.
-For the fiscal 2015 survey, several of the companies were removed from the survey as a result of having been taken private, having fallen below the target revenue size, or as a result of the Company's sale of Aclara; and others were added to include some of the companies described as peers in the Company's 2013 Annual Report to Shareholders.
+For the fiscal 2015 compensation review, several of the companies were removed from the survey as a result of having been taken private, having fallen below the target revenue size, or as a result of the Company's sale of Aclara; and others were added to include some of the companies described as peers in the Company's 2013 Annual Report to Shareholders.
 The following is a list of the companies comprising the Company's peer group for compensation purposes:

-Aegion Corporation \CLARCOR Inc.Moog Inc. \Aeroflex Holding Corp.EnerNOC, Inc.Pall Corporation \Ameresco, Inc. \FARO Technologies, Inc. \Powell Industries, Inc. \Analogic CorporationJDS Uniphase CorporationRTI International Metals Inc. \CIRCOR International, Inc.Lydall Inc.Teradyne, Inc.
+Aegion Corporation CLARCOR Inc. Moog Inc. Aeroflex Holding Corp.
+EnerNOC, Inc. Pall Corporation Ameresco, Inc. FARO Technologies, Inc. Powell Industries, Inc. Analogic Corporation JDS Uniphase Corporation RTI International Metals Inc. CIRCOR International, Inc. Lydall Inc. Teradyne, Inc. CIRCOR International, Inc. Lydall Inc. Teradyne, Inc.

-\ Survey data available for the CEO and CFO positions only.
+Peer survey data available for the CEO and CFO positions only.

 For each of the Company's executive officer positions, each principal element of compensation (base salary, cash incentive and LTI), as well as total cash compensation (base salary and cash bonus), and target total direct compensation (target cash compensation and LTI) were reviewed and compared against an annual median market rate for peer group companies.
-For fiscal 2015, the Committee utilized the 50th percentiles for the peer group companies in determining the average market rates.
+For fiscal 2016, the Committee utilized the 50th percentiles for the peer group companies in determining the average market rates.

-For the Company's General Counsel, due to the small number of peer group companies (eight) which provided compensation data for the general counsel position, the Committee also used the compensation data for Top Legal Executives taken from the Towers Watson Data Services 2013 Survey Report on Top Management Compensation-U.S. (the "Towers Watson Report") - size-adjusted to ESCO's revenues.
+For the Company's General Counsel, due to the small number of peer group companies (eight) which provided compensation data for the general counsel position, the Committee also used the compensation data for Top Legal Executives taken from the Towers Watson Data Services 2013 Survey Report on Top Management Compensation-U.S. (the "Towers Watson Report") - size-adjusted to ESCO's revenues and aged 3%.
 The Company and its subsidiary VACCO Industries are among the nearly 500 participating companies which contribute management compensation data for the Towers Watson Report.
 A list of all of the participating companies included in the Towers Watson Report is attached as Appendix A to this Proxy Statement.